Mayo Clinic announces $5 billion expansion of Minnesota campus

 Mayo will add five new buildings with 2.4 million square feet (223,000 square meters) of space as part of the project.
 They’ll be designed so their spaces can be easily converted to new uses when needs change, such as from patient rooms to operating rooms.

+“We’re not building buildings with the purpose of putting bricks and mortar together," Dr. Craig Daniels, the initiative leader, said at the ceremony.
+"We make this investment to continue our mission, to serve the needs of our patients by being their source of hope and healing.”

-Mayo is funding the project with its own money as part of its long-term plans, Farrugia said.
+Mayo, an independent nonprofit, is funding the project with its own revenue sources as part of its long-term plans and will not ask for government money, Farrugia said in the interview.
 Most construction will begin in early 2024.
 Some facilities are expected to begin operating as early as 2028, with completion projected for 2030.

 Farrugia said Mayo hopes the new facilities will "serve as an example for what a global health care facility should look like.”